Aimpoint-Digital/alteryx-marketplace/aws-tools/README.md

 2. Run the AWS Tools.yxi file to launch the installation.
 You will require admin rights on the machine to complete the installation.

-3. Click ‘Install’ on the installer as per image below:
+3. Click ‘Install’ on the 'Tool Installer' window as per image below:

 ![installer](screenshots/1.png)